Ponce, Puerto Rico: Sports

 Most of Ponce's professional teams are called the Leones de Ponce (Ponce Lions, or Ponce Lionesses as the case may be) regardless of the sport.
-The Leones de Ponce basketball team is one of the leading teams of the island, winning 12 championships during their tenure.
+The Leones de Ponce basketball team is one of the leading teams of the island, winning 12 championships as of 2004.
 The team's venue is the Juan Pachín Vicéns Auditorium.
 The Leones de Ponce (men's) baseball and the Leonas de Ponce (women's) baseball teams have also been fairly successful.
 The baseball teams' venue is the Francisco Montaner Stadium.
 The stadium is located next to the Juan Pachín Vicéns Auditorium.

 In 1993 the city hosted the Central American and Caribbean Games, from November 19–30.

 The city also hosts two international annual sporting events.
 In the month of May, it hosts the Ponce Grand Prix, a track and field event in which over 100 athletes participate.
 During the Memorial Day Weekend in the month of September, the city hosts Cruce a Nado Internacional, a swimming competition with over a dozen countries represented.
 Also, the Ponce Marathon takes place every December, sometimes as part of the Las Mañanitas event on December 12.

 The Francisco "Pancho" Coimbre Sports Museum, named after the baseball player of the same name, was dedicated to the honor of Puerto Rico's great sports men and women.
 It is located on the grounds of the Charles H. Terry Athletic Park on Lolita Tizol Street, just north of the entrance to Historic Ponce at Puente de los Leones (Lions' Bridge) and the Ponce Tricentennial Park.
 In 2012 the city commenced construction of the multi-sport complex Ciudad Deportiva Millito Navarro.
 No date has been announced for its completion yet, but its skateboarding section opened in March 2013.

 The main annual sports events are as follows: